lukaspustina/Evernote.lbaction/README.md

 ### Synchronize Now

-You can trigger note synchronization the *Synchronize Now* menu item.
+You can trigger note synchronization with the *Synchronize Now* menu item.

 ### Action Settings